Desktop (hidden)

 Responsible

-The range is designed with current waste systems in mind, focusing on practical routes that can be used today where the right facilities are available.
+The range is designed with current UK waste systems in mind, focusing on practical routes that can be used today where the right facilities are available.

 Better choices start with clearer information.